-For the 2022 race, credentialed media can expect the following access:
+For the 2024 race, credentialed media can expect the following access:

 - Ceremonial Start: Credentialed media will have access to the Iditarod-sanctioned zone at C Street and 4th Avenue to the east.
-There will be no access to the musher parking lot at the ceremonial start to maintain the integrity of the "musher bubble." - Restart: Credentialed media will have access to a fenced area along the restart trail with clear views of the starting line.
-There will be no access to the musher parking lot/staging area to maintain the integrity of the "musher bubble."
-Only Partner Media will be allowed inside the restart chute. - On the trail: Newsgathering opportunities at each checkpoint can be requested and conducted based on the musher or Iditarod personnel's accepted participation, with the understanding that interaction with mushers will be extremely limited to unavailable.
-The Iditarod stresses that credentialed media do their utmost to not impact the integrity of the "musher bubble."

-• Nome: Credentialed media will have access to a fenced area along Front Street with clear views of the finish line.
+Detailed maps to be distributed closer to the race start. - Restart: Credentialed media will have access to a fenced area along the restart trail with clear views of the starting line.
+Only Partner Media will be allowed inside the restart chute. - On the trail: News gathering opportunities at each checkpoint can be requested and conducted based on the musher or Iditarod personnel's accepted participation, with the understanding that interaction with mushers may be limited to unavailable so as to not impede on their race. - Nome: Credentialed media will have access to a fenced area along Front Street with clear views of the finish line.
 As always, there will be no access to the finisher's resting area/staging area.
+There will be a separate, mandatory Media Briefing in Nome.

-For questions about media credentials, contact Bri Kelly with Thompson & Co.
-Public Relations, by email at media@iditarod.com.
+For questions about media credentials, contact media@iditarod.com.

-2022 CREDENTIAL AND MEDIA GUIDELINES
+2024 CREDENTIAL AND MEDIA GUIDELINES

-When applying for media credentials for the 2022 race, please read the below guidelines prior to filling out an application to ensure you meet eligibility requirements.
+When applying for media credentials for the 2024 race, please read the below guidelines prior to filling out an application to ensure you meet eligibility requirements.

-- To access Iditarod-controlled zones during the race, (including ceremonial start, restart, trail checkpoints and Nome finish) you must be vaccinated against COVID-19 and submit proof of vaccination.
-Proof of vaccination can be submitted to Covid-Prevention@Iditarod.com. - You will be required to wear a mask to access Iditarod-controlled zones as part of the COVID-19 policy for the 2022 race. - You must be on assignment from a qualified media outlet and provide details of the assignment. - Specialty photography and personal website photography are not considered valid assignments. - Media credentials will not be issued if supporting documentation is not completed.
-Partial applications will not be approved. - A virtual media briefing will take place on Wednesday, March 3, at 10 a.m. via Zoom. - Media credentials can be picked up at Thompson & Co.
-Public Relations (600 Barrow Street, Suite 400, Anchorage, AK, 99501) on Friday, March 4, between 9 a.m. and 5 p.m.
-(Please note: Visitors to 600 Barrow Street must wear a mask inside the building per private building rules.) - Media credentials issued are not transferable and may be revoked at any time.
+- You must be on assignment from a qualified media outlet and provide details of the assignment. - Specialty photography and personal website photography are not considered valid assignments. - Media credentials will not be issued if supporting documentation is not completed.
+Partial applications will not be approved. - The mandatory media briefing will take place on Wednesday, Feb.
+28, 2024 at 1:00pm at the Lakefront Anchorage, in the Spenard Room on the 3rd floor.
+This is a mandatory, in-person meeting that will not be offered via Zoom. - Media credentials can be picked up at The Lakefront Anchorage during the media briefing. - Media credentials issued are not transferable and may be revoked at any time.
 There is a fee for lost media credentials. - No signage, stands or equipment of any kind may be placed by any entity, media or otherwise, that extends into the right of way.
-This includes any portion of any equipment, the base of which may not be on property not considered a part of the Iditarod's right of way that extends beyond the vertical edge of the right of way. - Credentialed members of the media, who are also a dog handler or volunteer, are not allowed to use volunteer or dog handler badges to access areas that are off limits to members of the media. - Remote cameras and/or jibs, mounted with cameras are prohibited from extending inside the vertical edge of the right of way within one block either side of the starting line of the Iditarod ceremonial start. - Receiving credentials in the past does not guarantee future approvals.
+This includes any portion of any equipment, the base of which may not be on property not considered a part of the Iditarod's right of way that extends beyond the vertical edge of the right of way. - Credentialed members of the media who are also a dog handler or volunteer are not allowed to use volunteer or dog handler badges to access areas that are off limits to members of the media. - Remote cameras and/or jibs mounted with cameras are prohibited from extending inside the vertical edge of the right of way within one block either side of the starting line of the Iditarod ceremonial start. - Receiving credentials in the past does not guarantee future approvals.